ctyeong/DAVIS-Ag/README.md

 which are both actively developed by research groups based in the University of California, Davis.

-More specifically, several plugins in Helios were used to synthesize realistic visual data of plant with useful annotations whereas AgML worked as an interface for Python scripts to freely access those plugins for particular purposes for generation of DAVIS-Ag.
+More specifically, several plugins in Helios were used to synthesize realistic visual data of plant with annotations whereas AgML worked as an interface for Python scripts to freely access those plugins for particular purposes of DAVIS-Ag.

 For those who are interested in more technical details, reading Section III-A of [the cited paper above](#davis-ag-dataset) is strongly recommended.